Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

         // Allocates space but does not call the constructor , buffer(static_cast<T*>(::operator new(sizeof(T) * capacity)))
         // Useful if the type T has an expensive constructor
-        // We preallocate space without initializing it giving
+        // We preallocate space without initializing it, giving
         // room to grow and shrink the buffer without re-allocating.
     {}
     ~Vector()